shaneajeffery/udacity-go-crm-backend/README.md

 1. Import the `seed_data.sql` in your local Postgres client.
 2. Create your .env file with `cp .env.example .env` .
 3. Set your `POSTGRES_DB_URL` in the `.env`.
-4. Run `go get .` to download all external modules.
+4. Run `go get .` to download all external packages.
 4. Run `./cmd/udacity-go-crm-backend` from the root of the project.